opensearch-project/opensearch-ruby/opensearch-dsl/README.md

 ## Features Overview

-The library allows to programatically build complex search definitions for Elasticsearch in Ruby, which are translated to Hashes, and ultimately, JSON, the language of Elasticsearch.
+The library allows to programatically build complex search definitions for Elasticsearch in Ruby, which are translated to Hashes, and ultimately, JSON, the language of OpenSearch.

 All Elasticsearch DSL features are supported, namely: